 The latest business and finance news from around the world, on the BBC.

-A "highly contagious" strain of bird flu is found at a poultry farm in the Netherlands.
+A deadly strain of bird flu is sweeping across farms in the Midwest.